What to do in the City of Lights for free

 Cathédrale Notre Dame de Paris

 Famous for its gothic style, especially its gargoyles, this monumental symbol of Paris is a must-visit for travelers.
-However, after the tragic fire that destroyed it last April 15th, the Notre Dame will not be open for visitors until it’s restored (actually, if you’d like to contribute to its restoration, you can do so by clicking here).
-Even not being open for interior visits, you can appreciate it from the outside, which is also worth-doing in Paris.
+However, after the tragic fire that destroyed it in 2019, the Notre Dame will not be open for visitors until it’s restored.
+Even not being open for interior visits, you can appreciate it from the outside, which is also worth doing in Paris.
 If you are the religious type, you can get a souvenir from the Notre Dame shop.

 Musée d’Art Moderne de la Ville de Paris